We treat Marketing as the newsroom of PostHog. What this means in practice:

 No sneaky shit

-Our focus customers are technical and acutely aware of the tedious clickbaity marketing tactics that software companies use to try and entice them.
+Our target users are technical and acutely aware of the tedious clickbaity marketing tactics that software companies use to try and entice them.
 Stop.
-It's patronizing to both the customer and the marketing people creating the content.
+It's patronizing to them and the marketing people creating the content.

 For these reasons, we: